fybrik/fybrik/site/docs/contribute/modules.md

 ### Publishing the Helm Chart

 Once your Helm chart is ready, you need to push it to a [OCI-based registry](https://helm.sh/docs/topics/registries/) such as [ghcr.io](https://ghcr.io).
-This allows the control plane of Mesh for Data to later pull the chart whenever it needs to be installed.
+This allows the control plane of Fybrik to later pull the chart whenever it needs to be installed.

 You can use the [hack/make-rules/helm.mk](https://github.com/mesh-for-data/mesh-for-data/blob/master/hack/make-rules/helm.mk) Makefile, or manually push the chart: